 C. Tracking of Work Plan Progress and Funding Reallocation.

-RTF staff and the Operations Subcommittee shall report the progress of work and expenditures made under the RTF work plan annually but in any event no later than June 30.
+RTF Manager and the Operations Subcommittee shall report the progress of work and expenditures made under the RTF work plan annually but in any event no later than June 30.
 Based on its review, the Operations Subcommittee may propose reallocation of funds.
 Any funding reallocation must be approved by a vote of the RTF at a regularly-scheduled meeting.
 All significant funding reallocations shall be approved by the Council.

 D. Funding.
 RTF funders include regional utilities, Bonneville Power Administration, and energy efficiency organizations.
 Subject to Council review, the RTF does not restrict contributors to specific businesses, industries or organizations.